blaZ3/crypto-portfolio-manager/README.md

 Please raise issue for new features.

 # NOTICE:
-## This is a project for educational purposes, do not use this for real life investments.
+## This is a project for educational purposes, DO NOT use this for real life investments.

 ---